-As a passenger in someone else’s vehicle, it can be easy to forget about your safety, especially if you trust the person who is driving.
-Carpooling is a major draw in a city like Philadelphia, where traffic can be difficult to navigate.
-Whether it is a good friend, family, coworkers, or another individual, you place your safety in the hands of the person driving when you get into their car.
+As a passenger in someone else’s vehicle, it’s easy to forget about your safety, especially if you trust the person who is driving.
+Whether it is a good friend, family, coworker, or another individual, you place your safety in the hands of the person driving when you get into their car.

 If you pursue legal action against the person who caused your injuries, you will need to establish a few key facts.
 A passenger vehicle accident is a type of personal injury case.
 In a personal injury case, you need to show that the other party was negligent in order to receive compensation.